OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 Enter the sequence(s) directly, or upload an existing .fa, .fasta, or .csv file.

-Next, add your custom MSA to the **Prompt Definition** field .
+Next, add your custom MSA to the **Prompt Definition** field.
 Enter the sequence(s) directly, or upload an existing .fa, .fasta, or .csv file.

 ![](./img/rank-sequences.png)